php-fig/fig-standards/proposed/http-message.md

      *
      * @link http://tools.ietf.org/html/rfc7231#section-6
      * @link http://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml
-     * @param integer $code The 3-digit integer result code to set.
+     * @param int $code The 3-digit integer result code to set.
      * @param null|string $reasonPhrase The reason phrase to use with the
      *     provided status code; if none is provided, implementations MAY
      *     use the defaults as suggested in the HTTP specification.